 This section includes a detailed list of the anticipated schedule for each and any parties involved in the project and begins with the expected completion of deliverables.
-The details of which vendor, contractor, etc. will hold responsibility for this, when it will begin, the performance period, the development phase, the review phase, the implementation phase, the testing phase, and the timing of the close of the project.
-Depending upon the specifics of the project, there may be more or less scheduling phases.
+The details of which vendor, contractor, etc. will hold responsibility for this when it will begin, the performance period, the development phase, the review phase, the implementation phase, the testing phase, and the timing of the close of the project.
+Depending upon the specifics of the project, there may be more or fewer scheduling phases.

 ✔️ Standards and Testing